 The transport sector is one of the most significant contributors to greenhouse gas emissions, as emissions from transport are increasing at a faster rate than any other energy-use sector.

-Sustainable transport refers to any means of transport which has a low impact on the environment.
-This includes non-motorised forms of transport such as walking, cycling or mass transit public transport.
+Sustainable transport refers to any means of transport which has a low impact on the environment, such as walking, cycling, public transport, or electric vehicles powered by renewables.

 - reduction in harmful air pollution and greenhouse gas emissions